mgalloy/knowledge/git.md

 the name of the other branch still won't be shown.

+## Tagging a release

+Make sure all version strings match
+(e.g., in package, in conda recipe), then commit (optionally with `[ci skip]` for Travis CI) and push changes.

+Create a tag for the release that starts with `v`; e.g.:

+    git tag v0.2.1

+Push the tag to the remote:

+    git push --tags

+Note that Travis will start a build based on the new tag.

 ## Keeping a feature branch in sync with the master branch

 I have a repository,